 What started as a one-off silhouette quiz has turned into a regular feature of OilySmudges’ activity on Twitter.
-Whilst I’ve resisted documenting the mechanics of how the silhouette quiz works lest it crumble to dust under close scrutiny for a while now, I think the time has finally come to create, not rules exactly but rather some helpful guidelines to help newcomers and old hands alike to get the most out of it.
+Whilst I’ve resisted documenting the mechanics of how the silhouette quiz works for a while now, lest it crumble to dust under close scrutiny, I think the time has finally come to create, not rules exactly but rather some helpful guidelines to help newcomers and old hands alike to get the most out of it.

 How does the Silhouette Quiz work?